OlapPivotTableExtensions/OlapPivotTableExtensions.github.io/Troubleshooting-Installation.md

 ---
 description: "An installation troubleshooting guide for the OLAP PivotTable Extensions add-in for Excel"
 ---
-### Troubleshooting Installation
+### Troubleshooting Installation and Connections

-This page is the guide for troubleshooting installation issues with OLAP PivotTable Extensions.
+This page is the guide for troubleshooting installation and connection issues with OLAP PivotTable Extensions.

 **Restarting Excel After Installation**